-For most of us, if we hadn’t been intentional and decided last year that on January 8, 2012 we were going to begin a fast, we never would have done it.
+For most of us, if we hadn’t been intentional and decided last year that we were going to begin a fast in January of this year, we never would have done it.
 I know I would not have.

-If I would have waited until January 8 to decide whether or not I was going to fast, I never would have fasted.
+If I would have waited until Day 1 of Pursuit 21 to decide whether or not I was going to fast, I never would have fasted.
 I would have been too attached to my food to choose fasting.
-However, because I made the commitment in advance, I began my fast on January 8th even though my flesh was not at all in the mood.
-And oh how thankful I am — on this side of January 8 — that I made the commitment in advance and have had these glorious days with God in fasting and prayer.
+However, because I made the commitment in advance, I began my fast on Day 1 of Pursuit 21 even though my flesh was not at all in the mood.
+And oh how thankful I am — on this side of Day 1 — that I made the commitment in advance and have had these glorious days with God in fasting and prayer.